-Mr Carroll is a private consultant specialising in government relations and major project facilitation and has more than 40 years' experience in a wide cross - section of public sector positions in Canberra, Queensland and the Northern Territory.
+Mr Carroll is a private consultant specialising in government relations and major project facilitation and has more than 40 years' experience in a wide cross-section of public sector positions in Canberra, Queensland and the Northern Territory.
 Mr Carroll was Chief Executive Officer of the NT Department of Industries and Business from March 2000 until November 2001.
 Following that he was General Manager, Business and Trade Development, and Deputy Chief Executive and General Manager, Minerals and Energy, NT Department of Business Industries and Resource Development.
 In May 2005 he was appointed Chief Executive, NT Department of Primary Industry, Fisheries and Mines.

 Prior to his time in the Northern Territory, Mr Carroll was Deputy Director - General, Business, Innovation and Trade in Queensland's Department of State Development.
-From 1996 he worked in that State's Department of Economic Development and Trade where he was Director - General until July 1998.
+From 1996 he worked in that State's Department of Economic Development and Trade where he was Director-General until July 1998.

 His earlier public sector appointments include managing the Business Regulation Review Unit in Queensland, Administration Manager, Australian National Gallery and a number of years at the Commonwealth Public Service Board, Canberra.
 Mr Carroll was President of the NT Branch of the Institute of Public Administration from 2001 to 2004 and in 2006/7.
+Mr Carroll was Falcon Oil & Gas Australia Ltd's country manager from 2008 to 2014.
 In November 2004 the National Council made him a Fellow of the Institute.